-"CertTest.bat" and set the environment variables found near the top of the file to settings that are compatible with your system.
+Before using TurbSim for the first time, run the certification testing program.
+It is a batch file called "CertTest.bat" and is located in the "Test" folder.
+To test the installation, edit "CertTest.bat" and set the environment variables found near the top of the file to settings that are compatible with your system.
 You probably will have to change only the "Editor" variable.
-Then open a command window, go to the Test folder, and type "CertTest" or-if you have MATLAB® [11] installed on your computer and would like to see plots of the data-type "CertTest MATLAB."
+Then open a command window, go to the Test folder, and type "CertTest" or-if you have MATLAB® [12] installed on your computer and would like to see plots of the data-type "CertTest MATLAB."